LukeCroteau/RaidExtractor/README.md

 # RaidExtractor
 A tool made to extract information from the windows version of "Raid: Shadow Legends".
 Currently it supports v.253 (as seen in Plarium Play launcher).

+# RAIDEXTRACTOR IS BEING DEPRECATED...
+FOR A NEW VERSION
+We've worked really hard to integrate RaidExtractor into the Raid Toolkit family of software and tools.

+Please check out the new [Raid Extractor](https://github.com/raid-toolkit/extractor) here.

+This repository will soon go dormant!

+## Current Version instructions.

 This application has 2 Modes:
 * A Windows GUI application.
 The functionality is slim, but it works!
 * A Non-GUI mode, which simply outputs the files as required.